UARK-AICV/GazeSearch/README.md

 ## ChestSearch Baseline
 The dataset includes source code for ChestSearch, a scan path prediction baseline model specifically designed for GazeSearch.
 See `src/` for more details.

+## Demo
+I provide an example image in the `example/` folder.
+You can run the demo by using the `src/demo_medical.ipynb` notebook.
+The checkpoints are in [here](https://uark-my.sharepoint.com/:u:/g/personal/tp030_uark_edu/EYST3kkJNJpAuadtgt5UILcBaZ8_UFAF0o95adk2p15FvQ?e=lK5Wdm).

 ## Citation